Earth’s Second Magnetic Field: Satellite Image Reveals Invisible Force From Ocean Currents

 The Earth has a second magnetic field, one generated by ocean currents.
 Researchers know little about it, but images captured by satellites show this invisible force generated by the world’s salty oceans in perfect detail.

-To gain more insight into the powerful force from ocean currents, the European Space Agency used Swarm -three identical spacecraft launched in 2013.
+To gain more insight into the powerful force from ocean currents, the European Space Agency used Swarm — three identical spacecraft launched in 2013.
 Swarm mapped the magnetic fields generated by ocean tides which continued to pique the curiosity of researchers.
 Images from the satellites were presented during the European Geosciences Union meeting in Vienna, Austria.

 The Swarm is the perfect way to observe the oceans since it tracks the water column’s movement straight down to the seabed.
 The Swarm helps researchers create better Earth models, and findings are crucial for climate studies.